Joanne Gibson Integrative Counsellor BA (Hons) MBACP

 |Face to face counselling:||Yes|

 I realise work patterns may change or issues may arise.
 I will do my best to accommodate your needs wherever possible.
-I offer daytime and evening appointments / Saturdays until 12pm.
+I offer daytime and evening appointments and Saturdays.

 Types of client